Want the perfect workout program?Take Quiz

 How Do You Relieve Hip Adductor Pain?

 You can relieve hip adductor pain with self-massage through myofascial release.
 To release tight hip adductors you can use a massage ball, foam roller or any other type of semi-rigid ball.
 Follow the steps below to release tight hip adductor muscles or to fix groin pain.

 Hip adductor exercises and stretches should be mixed into your normal fitness routine.
 Even if you’re not an athlete, maintaining strengthened and properly stretched hip adductor muscles will reduce your chances of a groin pull in the future.
 Try to perform targeted hip adduction exercises at least once a week.
-You can mix them in with your leg day or spend 10-15 minutes doing bodyweight or resistance band adduction exercises at home, just choose a few exercises from above then get to work.
+You can mix them in with your leg day or spend 10-15 minutes doing bodyweight or resistance band adduction exercises at home, just choose a few exercises from above, as well as a few outer thigh exercises, then get to work.

 If you’re looking for more lower body exercises checkout these articles: